 - Risk to the public this is calculated using data such as past insurance claims, skidding accidents, the number of small repairs carried out.
-Consideration is given to other issues such as flooding. - Condition of the road this includes an engineer's assessment - Road priority Based on the Highway Hierarchy Definition Policy which is used for prioritisation.
-Greater priority is given to roads with the greatest usage or need.
+Consideration is given to other issues such as flooding. - Condition of the asset this includes an engineer's assessment - Network priority Based on the Highway Hierarchy Definition Policy which is used for prioritisation.
+Greater priority is given to roads and footways with the greatest usage or need.